This historic building in Florence has an amazing history.

 1. It’s located near the historic center of Florence

 The city of Florence is the capital city of the Tuscany region in central Italy.
-The Pitti Palace is one of the most prominent landmarks in a city filled with historic buildings and which is considered to be the birthplace of the Renaissance.
+The Pitti Palace is one of the most prominent landmarks in a city filled with historic buildings and is considered to be the birthplace of the Renaissance.

 The palace is located in the southern part of the city on the opposite bank of the River Arno and right across the historic center of Florence.
 The center of the city can be reached by crossing the nearby Ponte Vecchio, one of the most famous bridges in the world which gives access to the Palazzo Vecchio as well.